-3.10 SERVICE HYDRAULIC OIL
+3.8 SERVICE HYDRAULIC OIL

 The machine is shipped with hydraulic oil in the reservoir.
 Run the machine for approximately 15 minutes to allow any extra air to purge out of the hydraulic system.
 Check hydraulic reservoir and if necessary fill the reservoir to the appropriate level with Mobil 1 15W-50 synthetic motor oil.
 Replace hydraulic reservoir cap and tighten until snug.
-Do not overtighten.
+DO NOT overtighten.

-NOTE: The baffle is labeled "HOT" and "COLD".
+NOTE: The baffle has two levels.
+The upper level represents the "HOT" level and the lower level represents the "COLD" level.
 The oil level varies with the temperature of the oil.
-The "HOT" level shows the level of oil when it is at 225°F (107°C).
+The "HOT" level shows the level of oil when it is a 225°F (107°C).
 The "COLD" level shows the level of the oil when it is at 75°F (24°C).
 Fill to the appropriate level depending upon the temperature of the oil.
-For example: If the oil is about 150° F (65°C).
-Fill to halfway between the "HOT" and "COLD" levels.
-If the oil is at room temperature (about 75° F (24°C)), fill only to the "COLD" level.
+For example: If the oil is about 150°F (65°C), fill to halfway between the "HOT" and "COLD" levels.
+If the oil is at room temperature (about 75°F (24°C)), fill only to the "COLD" level.